thejimmyg/gateway-lite/README.md

 * `auth` - can be `false` (default) to mean no security is added or `true` to mean the user has to sign in with a credential in `users.json` to be able to access the route
+* `authExceptOptions` - can be `false` (default) to mean no security is added or `true` to mean the user has to sign in with a credential in `users.json` to be able to access the route, except if it is an OPTIONS request which will get passed through anyway.
+This is handy for enabling CORS pre-flight requests.
 * `cascade` - can be set to `true` to enable cascade behaviour.
 In this mode if a downstream server returns a 404, Gateway Lite will simply try the next downstream server